- Version 1.0: Initial release

-- Enter your application name, type, the time zone you are in, and application icon.
+- Enter your application name, type, your time zone, and application icon.

-You’ll be given an app key which is unique to that application.
-This key should be written in the SDK code snippet which in turn will be embedded in your application - please see SDK integration guides on how to do it.
+You will be given an app key which is unique to that application.
+This key should be written in the SDK code snippet, which in turn, will be embedded in your application.
+For information on how to do this, please review SDK integration guides.

-If you sell items from your mobile or web app, you can enter your IAP Event Key in order to collect IAP revenues and see it immediately in your dashboard.
+If you sell items from your mobile or web app, you may enter your IAP (In-App Purchase) Event Key in order to collect IAP revenues and see them immediately on your dashboard.

-If you want to delete an application, simply click on “Delete”.
-There may be some cases where you only want to delete all data associated with an application, but keep the application keys and other information.
+Delete.
+There may be some cases where you would only want to delete the data associated with an application but keep the application keys and other information.
 In this case, use

-Note that if you clear data using this method, certain application configuration like push credentials and attribution configurations are not removed.
+Note that if you clear data using this method, certain application configuration, such as push credentials and attribution configurations, will not be removed.

-It's also possible to modify app related data, after app is created, e.g app name, type, key, etc. In case this application is going to receive push notifications, make sure you add necessary GCM/APN credentials as well.
+It is also possible to modify app-related data after an app has been created, e.g. app name, type, key, etc. If your application is going to receive push notifications, make sure you add necessary GCM/APN credentials as well.

 Countly Code Generator

-If you want to generate mobile or web code for custom events, user profiles, crash reporting and all other features that comes with Countly in general, we suggest that you use Countly Code Generator, which is a point and click service that builds necessary code for you.
+If you would like to generate mobile or web code for events, user profiles, crash reporting, and all the other features that come with Countly in general, we suggest using the Countly Code Generator, which is a point and click service that builds the necessary code for you.

-Countly provides a way to manage different types of users (e.g global admin, admin or user).
-Each user will be able to do that’s assigned to them.
-For example, you may want your marketing team to be able to see the whole dashboard, whereas the website manager, as the global admin, can easily add/remove applications, define other users and manage whole interface.
+Countly provides a way to manage different types of users (i.e., global admin, admin, or user).
+Each user will be able to do what has been assigned to them.
+For example, you may want your marketing team to be able to see only the whole dashboard, whereas the website manager, working as the global admin, may easily add/remove applications, define other users, and manage the entire interface.

 Different types of users have different authorization levels:

-- Global admin can add/remove/edit users, add/remove/edit applications and typically can do whatever is assigned them on the user interface.
+- Global admin can add, remove, or edit users; add, remove, or edit applications; and typically do whatever is assigned to them on the user interface.
 This is the most powerful user.

-All 3 types of users can send push notifications, are able to download raw data and use API to read data from MongoDB directly.
+All 3 types of users can send push notifications, are able to download raw data, and use the API to read data from MongoDB directly.

-This document explains Countly feature permissions per role in detail.
+This document explains Countly feature permissions in detail for each role.

 Users can be restricted to only view certain parts of the dashboard as well.
-In order to restrict parts of dashboard to admins and users, click on "Section access" and you'll see a popup similar to this.
+In order to restrict parts of the dashboard for admins and users, click on

-Done, then corresponding menu item won't be available for this user.
+Done, the corresponding menu item will not be available for this user.

-When you use AD integration for Enterprise Edition, user and group management is completely hidden, and all management is carried out by AD rules.
+When you use AD or Okta integrations in Countly Enterprise, user and group management is completely hidden, and all management is carried out with AD or Okta rules.

-The control of users and groups is a core element of Countly Analytics.
-While you can define a user without a group, you can also define a group and put each user into that particular group to benefit from easy administration if number of users are more than 20.
-A group helps administrator to create a group, define what users in that group do, and then add users accordingly.
-In this case, each user may or may not belong to a group.
+The control of users and groups is a core element of Countly.
+While you may define a user without a group, you may also define a group and put each user into that particular group to benefit from easy administration, assuming the number of users is more than 20.
+While creating a group, the administrator defines what the users in that group can do, and then adds users accordingly.
+In order to define a group, go to

-Then, you should define particular properties of this group, like, which apps will those users will access to, or which sections they will be able to view.
-While you create, you can also define which users will be in this group - or, you can do this later, per user.
+Then, you should define the particular properties of this group, such as which apps will those users have access to, or which sections they will be able to view.
+While you create a group, you may also individually define which users will be in it.
+You can do this later as well.

 After you create your group, it will look like this: